isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ### Step 4: Convert Response JSON to RSS Feed XML

-For creating an RSS feed, we need to convert the response JSON to XML.
+For creating an RSS feed, you need to convert the response JSON to XML.
-We use the library npm library _rss_ (https://www.npmjs.com/package/rss) for this:
+Use the library npm library _rss_ (https://www.npmjs.com/package/rss) for this:

 ```
 npm install rss
 ```

-After adding the RSS library at the beginning of our _index.js_
+After adding the RSS library at the beginning of your _index.js_

 ```
 var RSS = require('rss');
 ```

-we can write the function that converts the JSON object into RSS XML.
+you can write the function that converts the JSON object into RSS XML.
 Append to the following snippet at the end of your _index.js_:

 ```javascript